 Back to school time can literally mean headaches for kids as they adjust from a relaxing summer vacation schedule to a more stringent daily routine.
 Everybody knows that going back to school can be stressful – different teachers, new friends, and a whole new set of responsibilities can overwhelm even the most confident of kids or teenagers.
 Parents should be aware that their children are at higher risk for developing headaches and migraines at the beginning of a new school year.
 As high as 35% of kids can suffer from some type of reoccurring headache, and up to a quarter of those headaches can be migraines.
 Emotional issues, stress, and sleep issues can cause migraines in these children.
 As the number of attacks increase, depression and sleep disorders can escalate.

-Headaches can range from minor nuisances to extremely uncomfortable, and when they become chronic (constantly recurring), they can take a serious toll on a child’s ability to go about daily life.
+Head pain can range from minor nuisances to extremely uncomfortable, and when they become chronic (constantly recurring), they can take a serious toll on a child’s ability to go about daily life.
 There are several types of headaches: cluster headaches, tension headaches, sinus headaches, and many more.
-However, one of the most common (and intense) types of headaches are migraines.
+However, one of the most common (and intense) types of head pain is the neurological disorder migraine.

 Migraines don’t just affect adults; some children start suffering from them as early as the age of two, and it is estimated that around 10% of all school-aged kids and teenagers get migraines periodically.
 Children’s migraines may be more bilateral such as pain across the forehead as opposed to unilateral, one side of the head.
 The pain may be of shorter duration than an adult’s migraine and less frequent.